 Short Article Review 2: Students will write a two-page summary of Daniel Bays’s article “From Foreign Mission to the Chinese Church” and come prepared to discuss it.

-Short Article Review 3: Students will write a two-page summary of the article entitled “Missions in the Post-Modern World” by Massimo Lorenzini.
+Short Article Review 3: Students will write a two-page summary of the article entitled “Missions in the Post-Modern World” by Massimo Lorenzini. – All Essays due April 3rd.

 25% of Final Grade